l1mk/board-game-frontend/README.md

 $Game.create(turns: 1, player1: "red", pokemon1: "charmander", player2: "blue", pokemon2: "squirtle", player3: "yellow", pokemon3: "onix", player4: "pink", pokemon4: "staryu" )

-After testing the models you can fire up the Server using $rails S You can visit http://localhost:3000/games on your browser to confirm the server is live.
+After testing the models you can fire up the Server using $rails server You can visit http://localhost:3000/games on your browser to confirm the server is live.
 Keep it live.
 Go inside the other repository you copied, $cd board-game-frontend and fire the app using $npm start